 More on visiting campus is here.

-What will the academic schedule look like?
+What does the academic schedule look like?

 We have modified our daily schedule (view it here) to address a variety of new priorities.
 We have developed an innovative new rotation to our class schedule to ensure that all students, either in person or online, can maximize their synchronous engagement with teachers and peers.
 You will notice that all blocks, A through G, meet for meet for two 45-minute and four 75-minute periods each cycle (or six blocks per cycle).
 These blocks have been balanced between morning and afternoon (EDT) to ensure that students in different times zones still have equitable access to synchronous activities.
 This new schedule also includes fewer transitions and contact groups each day, increased time between classes to implement cleaning and passing protocols, and a re-structured lunch period to allow for smaller groups to access dining services.
 We have also made the decision to continue to offer yearlong courses, because this offers the strongest pedagogical structure for academic continuity, particularly in courses that build from year to year, such as math and language.

-How will Williston implement hybrid learning?
+How does Williston implement hybrid learning?

-What classroom protocols will be in place?
+What classroom protocols are in place?

 - All classrooms have been prepared for physical distancing with roughly 6 feet of space separating all individuals, and from the teacher to the nearest student.